 Experience the Benefits at Thriveworks in Minneapolis, MN Today

-Enrollment at Thriveworks in Minneapolis, MN, comes with added perks like email and phone access to your psychologist and a 23.5-hour, ultra-flexible cancellation policy.
+Enrollment at Thriveworks in Minneapolis, MN, comes with added perks like email and phone access to your psychologist and an ultra-flexible cancellation policy.
 Enrolling with Thriveworks in Minneapolis also means that you get exclusive video content about mental health issues and a free e-copy of the book Leaving Depression Behind.
 Finally, Thriveworks has a 100-percent satisfaction guarantee that shows our powerful faith in our counselors’ efficacy.

 If you’re ready to schedule your first session, you can use our online booking system to find a day and time that works with your schedule – or, you can give our office a call.
 Our scheduling team will be more than happy to assist you.
 We look forward to hearing from you soon!